 Vista Oil & Gas, S.A.B. de C.V.
 Sponsored ADR (VIST) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the company had gained 15.02% over the past month.
-This has outpaced the Oils-Energy sector's gain of 2.79% and the S&P 500's loss of 3.4% in that time.
+Heading into today, shares of the company had gained 12.7% over the past month, outpacing the Oils-Energy sector's gain of 6.47% and the S&P 500's loss of 5.13% in that time.

-Wall Street will be looking for positivity from Vista Oil & Gas, S.A.B. de C.V.
-Sponsored ADR as it approaches its next earnings report date.
-In that report, analysts expect Vista Oil & Gas, S.A.B. de C.V.
-Sponsored ADR to post earnings of $0.72 per share.
-This would mark year-over-year growth of 1340%.
+Investors will be hoping for strength from Vista Oil & Gas, S.A.B. de C.V.
+Sponsored ADR as it approaches its next earnings release.
+The company is expected to report EPS of $0.72, up 1340% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $305.06 million, up 74.31% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Vista Oil & Gas, S.A.B. de C.V.
-Sponsored ADR.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for Vista Oil & Gas, S.A.B. de C.V.
+Sponsored ADR should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 Vista Oil & Gas, S.A.B. de C.V.
-Sponsored ADR currently has a Zacks Rank of #1 (Strong Buy).
+Sponsored ADR is currently a Zacks Rank #1 (Strong Buy).

-Digging into valuation, Vista Oil & Gas, S.A.B. de C.V.
-Sponsored ADR currently has a Forward P/E ratio of 4.18.
-This valuation marks a discount compared to its industry's average Forward P/E of 4.25.
+In terms of valuation, Vista Oil & Gas, S.A.B. de C.V.
+Sponsored ADR is currently trading at a Forward P/E ratio of 4.18.
+This valuation marks a discount compared to its industry's average Forward P/E of 4.26.

 The Oil and Gas - Integrated - International industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 39, putting it in the top 16% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 32, which puts it in the top 13% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report